riabogawat-cloud/Traffic-Management/README.md

 Problem Statement:
-"Urban cities struggle with traffic congestion and pollution.
-Develop an AI system that can analyze real-time traffic data, predict congestion, and suggest optimal routes or public transport scheduling to improve city mobility and reduce emissions."
+Smart Traffic Management System an AI-powered solution to analyze real-time traffic data, predict congestion, and optimize routes and public transport scheduling.
+Implemented data pre-processing, trained ML models for traffic prediction, and integrated the system to enhance urban mobility and reduce emissions.
-Select an appropriate dataset for the application Perform preprocessing, select and implement an AI/ML model